Cumulative Update KB3194798 includes quality improvements. No new operating system features are being introduced in this update. Key changes include:

 (via WU History)

-If you can’t update it via WU for some reason (may get stuck at 95% in some systems), you can directly download from WU catalog.
+If you can’t update it via WU for some reason (it may get stuck at 95% in some systems), you can directly download it from the WU catalog.

 Direct Download Links

-Update: Some users reported that they’re unable to install the .msu file directly downloaded from the Windows Update catalog.
-Until MS fixes the issue, you may have to rely on the regular Windows Update to get the CU installed.
+Update: Some users reported that they could not install the .msu file directly downloaded from the Windows Update catalog.
+Until MS fixes the issue, you may have to rely on the regular Windows Update to install the CU.